 Businesses across the globe send and receive messages via Electronic Data Interchange (EDI).
 Last week we covered our Centerprise connector, EDIConnect’s, Custom Repository feature.
-Our focus this week are our number two features for EDIConnect: EDI Source Files and Parsing.
+Our focus this week is on two features for EDIConnect: EDI Source Files and Parsing.

 Once an EDI file has been received, validated, and once the acknowledge process is complete, it goes to a dataflow to be parsed and translated.
-After that, it can be transformed, mapped, and written to destination.
+After that, the EDI file can be transformed, mapped, and written to the destination.

 EDI Source File

 This reads the incoming EDI messages.
 First, create a new Dataflow by selecting File > New > Dataflow.
 Once a new dataflow opens up, drag and drop the EDI Source File option from the toolbox on the left to the dataflow.